alessandroplantera/PITT/README.md

-# ⏰ PITT – Personal Training Alarm Clock
+# ⏰ PITTT – Personal Training Alarm Clock

-**PIT** is a personal training alarm clock designed to help you wake up and stay fit from the very first moment of your day.
+**PITT** is a personal training alarm clock designed to help you wake up and stay fit from the very first moment of your day.
 It turns your morning alarm into a small workout session — the alarm **can only be turned off** by completing a set of physical exercises.

 ---

-## 🧠 Why PIT?
+## 🧠 Why PITT?

 With a traditional alarm, it's easy to hit snooze and delay your wake-up, harming your **mental alertness** and breaking your morning routine.
-PIT forces you to **get moving**, boosting your metabolism and creating a healthier start to the day.
+PITT forces you to **get moving**, boosting your metabolism and creating a healthier start to the day.

 ---